oasdflkjo/dotfiles_plus_plus/readme.md

 ## Features
 - Python implementation of rain meter like hud framework
 - Python window manager that handles window tagging and pixel perfect adjustments when snapping to zones
+- Tagged windows get resized to their default zone at window creation

 ## General tips for WIN11 (mandatory ;))